RossPaterson/advent-of-code/2022/README.md

 I find spatial problems like this quite difficult.
 After getting an answer to the first part, I sped it up by using intervals, and it was natural to try the two-dimensional counterpart in the second part, but it took me ages to get the difference operation correct.
-Separating out a diagonal square lattice abstraction helped, but it's still ugly.
+Separating out a diagonal square lattice abstraction helped, but it's still ugly (but fast).

 ## [Day 16: Proboscidea Volcanium](https://adventofcode.com/2022/day/16)

-This is a novel mix of pathfinding and optimization, where the challenge is finding a feasible implementation.
+This is a novel mix of path-finding and optimization, where the challenge is finding a feasible implementation.
 I got the first part with a direct implementation and over half an hour of runtime, but then was fortunate to have to stop and commute to work, giving time to step back and devise a multistage solution to both parts (which still took 40 seconds to run).

+Often an Advent of Code problem is presented in terms of how the state changes on each clock tick, and that can usually be directly implemented, at least for small problem sizes.
+For a more efficient and scalable solution, often one must look at the system in a different way, e.g. considering the histories of components of the system.